thlorenz/mold-source-map/README.md

   .pipe(fs.createWriteStream(bundlePath));
 ```

+If you want to build and serve the bundle on the fly, you should do this more similar to how it is done in [this example](https://github.com/thlorenz/mold-source-map/blob/master/examples/browserify-external-map-file.js).

 The below are convenience transforms for special use cases.
 They all could be archieved with the generic transform as
 well.